energyhub/.github/pull_request_template.md

 ----
 Brief description of what was done to meet the PR goal.

-How to test / verify these changes
+How this change was tested
 ----
-This is an optional section!
-Only include it if applicable.
+Describe testing done on the change, or why this is not applicable.